dotnet/docs/docs/fsharp/language-reference/computation-expressions.md

 ## Overview

 Computations can take many forms.
 The most common form of computation is single-threaded execution, which is easy to understand and modify.
-However, not all forms of computation are as straightforward:
+However, not all forms of computation are as straightforward as single-threaded execution.
+Some examples include:

 * Non-deterministic computations
 * Asynchronous computations
 * Effectful computations
 * Generative computations

 More generally, there are *context-sensitive* computations that you must perform in certain parts of an application.
-Writing context-sensitive code can be challenging, as it is quite easy to "leak" computations outside of a given context without certain abstractions to prevent you from doing so.
+Writing context-sensitive code can be challenging, as it is quite easy to "leak" computations outside of a given context without abstractions to prevent you from doing so.
+These abstractions are often challenging to write by yourself, which is why F# has a generalized way to do so called Computation Expressions.

-Computation expressions offer a uniform syntax and abstraction model for encoding context-sensitive computations.
+Computation Expressions offer a uniform syntax and abstraction model for encoding context-sensitive computations.

 Every computation expressio is backed by a *builder* type.
 This builder type defines the operations that are available for the computation expression.
-Further below, [Creating a New Type of Computation Expression](computation-expressions.md#creating-a-new-type-of-computation-expression) shows how this is done.
+See [Creating a New Type of Computation Expression](computation-expressions.md#creating-a-new-type-of-computation-expression), which shows how this is done.

 ### Syntax overview